-Paint thinners can really open up the flexibility of a set of colored pencils.
+Paint thinners can open up the flexibility of a set of colored pencils.
 However, we get a lot of questions and comments in regards to paint thinners and their relationship with colored pencils.
 Some (of the many) questions include:

 What exactly is paint thinner?

 When is paint thinner supposed to be used with colored pencils?

 What is the best application technique to use?

 …and the list goes on!